-Mark Lyman Staker is a senior researcher in the Church History Department of the LDS Church.
+Mark Lyman Staker was a senior researcher in the Church History Department of the LDS Church when this was written.
 He received his PhD in cultural anthropology from University of Florida.
 For more than fifteen years, Mark has been involved in historic sites restoration and nineteenth-century expressions of the Latter-day Saint experience.
 He received the J. Talmage Jones Award of Excellence for an Outstanding Article on Mormon History from the Mormon History Association, and he has been involved in numerous museum exhibits.
 He and his wife, Kimberly, are the parents of seven children and live in West Bountiful, Utah.